 The Emlid Reach RS2 needs access to corrections for centimeter accuracy.
 Obtained over the Internet (NTRIP) or a local base station can be used.

-NTRIP (Networked Transport of RTCM via Internet Protocol) allows a RTK GNSS receiver (client) to communicate with a base station (caster) over the internet to achieve cm level accuracy.
+NTRIP (Networked Transport of RTCM via Internet Protocol) allows a GNSS / GPS RTK rover (client) to communicate with a base station (caster) over the internet to achieve cm level accuracy.

 A base station is a unitset to a known latitude, longitude and height.
 This is referred to as a ‘known’ point.
-This base will keep monitoring the satellites above and will calculate position corrections and send them to the Rover.
+This base will keep monitoring the satellites above and will calculate position corrections and send them to the GNSS / GPS Rover.

 An Emlid Reach RS2 is suitable for use as a base station.
 They are capable of transmitting corrections locally or over the internet.
 If set up locally, all recorded positions will be relative to the position of the Base Station.